 The College of Saint Elizabeth has one commencement ceremony in May, which any student completing a degree in that academic year may participate (August grads, December grads and May grads).

-The commencement ceremony and the Baccalaureate Mass are held on campus.
-Commencement practice is typically held the Thursday prior to commencement, the Baccalaureate Mass is typically held on Friday the night before Commencement and Commencement will be Saturday, May 12, 2018.
+Commencement practice is typically held the Thursday prior to Commencement, the Baccalaureate Masses are held on Friday the day before Commencement, and this year's Commencement will be on Saturday, May 12, 2018.

 A meeting will be held in September for all senior students in the Undergraduate Programs to discuss graduation information.
-Important information is also posted throughout the year on the TV Bulletin Board.
-Check the TV's located throughout the campus.
+Important information regarding the specifications are sent to the graduates in February.

 To receive a degree, students are recommended to the Board of Trustees as degree candidates.
 The acquisition of candidacy status is a serious responsibility of each student who anticipates receiving a degree within the academic year.